 The goal of these modules is to introduce you to Object-Oriented Programming.
 This will be the starting point of your C++ journey.
-Many languages are recommended to learn OOP.
-We decided to choose C++ since it's derived from your old friend C. Because this is a complex language, and in order to keep things simple, your code will comply with the C++98 standard.
+Many languages are recommended for learning OOP.
+We decided to choose C++ since it's derived from your old friend C. Since C++ is a complex language, and in order to keep things simple, your code will follow the C++98 standard.